AFLplusplus/AFLplusplus/README.md

 This can also be parallelized, e.g. with `parallel`

-#### c) done!
+#### Done!

-The INPUTS_UNIQUE/ directory from step a) - or even better if you minimized the corpus in step b) then the files in input/ is then the input corpus directory to be used in fuzzing! :-)
+The INPUTS_UNIQUE/ directory from step b) - or even better the directory input/ if you minimized the corpus in step c) - is the resulting input corpus directory to be used in fuzzing! :-)

-### Fuzzing the target
+### 3. Fuzzing the target

 In this final step we fuzz the target.
 There are not that many useful options to run the target - unless you want to